sjoerdev/imgui-file-dialog/README.md

 ## Description
-This is a direct port of [this](https://github.com/sjoerdev?tab=repositories) file dialog project ported to C# and modern dotnet.
+This is a direct port of [this file dialog project](https://github.com/Limeoats/L2DFileDialog), ported to C# and modern dotnet.

 ## Building: